ludicroushq/light/guides/deployments/aws.md

 subtitle: deploy your application to AWS's lambda service
 ---

-# Currently Not Possible
+## Coming soon

-We are working hard to get this feature out!
+We have netlify working, and just need to port this to work on AWS